 Embryo Custody Disputes: Real-Life Cases

 Take the case of a Tacoma, Washington couple who had two embryos formed with donor eggs and the husband's sperm "left over" after a successful birth using a surrogate.
 The couple had the eggs frozen with the intention that they, too, would someday be implanted in the uterus of a surrogate mother.
 The couple later divorced, and the husband wanted to place any children born from the embryos for adoption in a two-parent family outside the state of Washington.
 The wife appealed from the court's ruling, arguing that she wanted to raise any potential children.
 The egg donor also wanted a say, and sided with the wife.
-The judge eventually awarded custody of the frozen embryos to the husband.
-The
+The judge eventually awarded custody of the frozen embryos to the husband, and the wife appealed that decision.

 A Michigan couple faced a similar dilemma.
 The divorced couple fought over five frozen embryos for years.
 The former wife wanted to have more children, using the embryos, but the former husband objected to that plan and the case went to court.
 The judge ruled in favor of the husband, stating that the husband had a right to choose not to have more children.
 In that case, too, the wife appealed.